joost/dockerfiles/wso2esb/README.md

         + `./run.sh -v 4.9.0`

 * Access management console
     - To access the management console, use the docker host IP and port 9443.
         + `https://<DOCKER_HOST_IP>:9443/carbon`
+    - Login using username `admin` and password `admin`.

 ## Detailed Configuration